Introduction

 Can I use vinegar or bleach to clean tiny black dots on my wood floors?

-No—use a gentle wood floor cleaner instead, as vinegar and bleach can damage the finish and wood.
+A gentle wood floor cleaner is the best choice, as vinegar and bleach can harm both the finish and the wood.

 How often should I inspect my wood floors for tiny black dots?